-The Northern Territory Department of Land Resource Management (DLRM), Parks and Wildlife Commission (PWC) and the Northern Territory Department of Primary Industry and Fisheries (DPIF) review compliance to, and the operation of, the Management Program for the Saltwater Crocodile in the Northern Territory of Australia, 2014 - 2015 (Saalfeld et al. 2014).
-The annual revision is reported to the Australian Government Department of Environment (DoE).
-This is the first Monitoring Report of the Management Program, reviewing the implementation and performance in 2013/2014.
+The Northern Territory Department of Environment and Natural Resources (DENR), Parks and Wildlife Commission (PWC) and the Northern Territory Department of Primary Industry and Resources (DPIR) review compliance to, and the operation of, the Wildlife Trade Management Plan for the Saltwater Crocodile in the Northern Territory of Australia, 2016 - 2020 (WTMP) (Saalfeld et al. 2015).
+The annual revision is reported to the Australian Government Department of Environment and Energy (DEE).
+This monitoring report reviews the implementation and performance of the WTMP in 2015/2016.

-The Management Program was approved by the Administrator for the Northern Territory as an approved management program under section 34(2) of the Territory Parks and Wildlife Conservation Act on 22 August 2009 and by the Minister for the Environment, Heritage and the Arts as an Approved Wildlife Trade Management Plan under Subsection 303FO(3) of the Environment Protection and Biodiversity Conservation Act 1999 on 1 July 2014.
+The WTMP was approved by the Minister for the Environment and Energy as an Approved Wildlife Trade Management Plan under Subsection 303FO(3) of the Environment Protection and Biodiversity Conservation Act 1999 on 21 December 2015.